-.14 The actuary's best estimate of insurance morbidity would depend on the life insured's age, sex, smoking habit, occupation, industry, health, and lifestyle, in the case of income replacement insurance, definition of disability, unemployment levels, and, in the case of an outstanding claim, cause of disability, plan of insurance and its benefits provided, including elimination period, guarantees, deductibles, coinsurance, return-of-premium benefits, and benefit limits, indexation, and offsets, the insurer's underwriting practice (that of its reinsurer for facultative reinsurance), including, if applicable to the policy, the absence of underwriting or less stringent underwriting for a group of simultaneously sold policies, the insurer's administration and claim adjudication practice, the size of the policy, seasonal variations, in the case of group insurance, participation level, and environmental factors, such as a change in the offset to government benefits, and would include the effect of any anti-selection.
+The actuary's best estimate of insurance morbidity would depend on the life insured's age, sex, smoking habit, occupation, industry, health, and lifestyle, duration since issue of the policy, in the case of income replacement insurance, definition of disability, unemployment levels, and, in the case of an outstanding claim, cause of disability, plan of insurance and its benefits provided, including elimination period, guarantees, deductibles, coinsurance, return-of-premium benefits, and benefit limits, indexation, and offsets, the insurer's underwriting practice (that of its reinsurer for facultative reinsurance), including, if applicable to the policy, the absence of underwriting or less stringent underwriting for a group of simultaneously sold policies, the insurer's administration and claim adjudication practice, the size of the policy, seasonal variations, in the case of group insurance, participation level, and environmental factors, such as a change in the offset to government benefits, and would include the effect of any anti-selection.

-- .15 If the actuary selects a higher-than-usual best estimate of disability incidence because of an outlook for a high level of unemployment, he or she would not necessarily select a concomitant higher-than-usual best estimate of disability termination. - It is prescribed that the actuary's best estimate disability termination rates after 10 years of disability for North America not be higher than those promulgated from time to time. - .17 The low and high margins for adverse deviations are respectively an addition of 5% and 20% of the best estimate of disability incidence rates, and a subtraction of 5% to 20% of the best estimate disability termination rates.
-The actuary's selection would reflect any expected correlation between incidence and termination rates. - .18 Selection of a higher margin for adverse deviations is appropriate to the extent that the insurer's experience studies of disability insurance claim costs do not separate incidence and termination rates, experience is unstable, difficult to estimate, or inadequately monitored, exposure is concentrated by industry, occupation, or geography, underwriting and claims staff's expertise is in other lines of business, underwriting and claims adjudication practice, including rehabilitation, are not well managed, and field force is prone to place better risks elsewhere.
+- If the actuary selects a higher-than-usual best estimate of disability incidence because of an outlook for a high level of unemployment, he or she would not necessarily select a concomitant higher-than-usual best estimate of disability termination. - .16 Repealed - The low and high margins for adverse deviations are respectively an addition of 5% and 20% of the best estimate of morbidity incidence rates, and a subtraction of 5% to 20% of the best estimate morbidity termination rates.
+The actuary's selection would reflect any expected correlation between incidence and termination rates. - The following additional significant considerations are taken into account when determining the level of margin for adverse deviations: